pyueh-osi/Edgecmd-Docs/V1.1/Configuration/Configure adapter component_1-1.md

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<componentType>` with the values that you want and press Enter.

 	**Note:** The only valid component type is the adapter type.
 For example, if you are trying to register a new Modbus component, use `Modbus` and if you are trying to register an OPC UA component, use `OpcUa`.
-Refer to the specific adapter's user guide for that adapter's component type.
+Refer to the specific adapter's user guide for the adapter's component type.

 	```cmd
 	edgecmd Configuration System Components componentId=<componentId> componentType=<componentType>